NTIA/ehata/README.md

 ### Notes on Code Style

-* In general, variables follow the naming convention in which a single underscore denotes a subscript (sudo-LaTeX format), where a double underscore is followed by the units, i.e. h_m__meter.
+* In general, variables follow the naming convention in which a single underscore denotes a subscript (pseudo-LaTeX format), where a double underscore is followed by the units, i.e. h_m__meter.
 * Variables are named to match their corresponding mathematical variables in the underlying technical references, i.e., gamma_1.